madhurimarawat/Streamlit-Programs/README.md

 --> It is not a single algorithm but a family of algorithms where all of them share a common principle, i.e. every pair of features being classified is independent of each other.<br><br>
 --> The fundamental Naive Bayes assumption is that each feature makes an independent and equal contribution to the outcome.

+# ML Model Inbuilt Datasets

+--> In this I applied all supervised learning algorithm on inbuilt datasets in scikit-learn.<br><br>
+--> Then this model can be used directly.<br><br>
+--> The Homepage is designed for steamlit app.<br><br>
+--> After this the user input will be taken.<br><br>
+--> Finally we can run this app in the streamlit Server and get the desired output.<br><br>
+--> Also I made two code files for this.
+One files contains the implementation of this code using if else and it will run on all versions of python.<br><br>
+--> The second file contains code implementation using match case and will only run in python versions 3.10 and later.

 ---
 ## Libraries Used